kylemiller3/osrs-competition-bot/README.md

 # OSRS Competition Discord Bot
 Automatically runs and keeps track of competitive skilling, bossing, bounty, clues, last man standing, and custom clan events posting scores to a Discord channel.

+## IMPORTANT NOTES
+This bot runs strictly off the OSRS hiscores.
+Sometimes the [hiscores](https://secure.runescape.com/m=hiscore_oldschool/a=13/overall.ws) will be down or slow.
+This bot attempts multiple times to grab the scores but sometimes it will fail.
+The bot will let you know on the scoreboard if the event updated or failed to update.
+With that in mind here are some **recommendations for Discord Guild Adminstrators**:
+	* Have your users logout before the event starts.
+	* Have your users logout before the event ends.
+	* If the [hiscores](https://secure.runescape.com/m=hiscore_oldschool/a=13/overall.ws) are slow the above steps may need to happen multiple times before the event starts for accurate scores.
+Sometimes logging out will not update the OSRS hiscores.
+	* I am not responsible for [hiscores](https://secure.runescape.com/m=hiscore_oldschool/a=13/overall.ws) not being updated and cannot fix this.
+	* If you notice a bug, open up an issue.

 ## Setup for server administrators
-To run this bot you must install Postgresql v9.5 or later with node v11.0.0 or later.
+This sections is only applicable to hosting your own version of this bot.
+In order to run this bot you must install Postgresql v9.5 or later with node v11.0.0 or later.

 1. [Initialize your Postgresql database.](https://help.ubuntu.com/community/PostgreSQL) The bot expects the database to listen on *localhost:5432* with these credentials.
 	* database:  **osrs-competition-bot**